isomerpages/nparks-biodiversity/_festival-programmes/Festival Booths.md

 </td>
 <td rowspan="1" colspan="1">
 <p><strong><a href="https://cicadatree.org.sg/" rel="noopener noreferrer nofollow" target="_blank">Cicada Tree Eco-Place</a></strong> (CTEP)
-is a non-government organization that promotes Singapore's natural and cultural heritage through environmental education.
+is a non-government organisation that promotes Singapore's natural and cultural heritage through environmental education.
 It reaches out to people of all age groups who want to know more about nature and wildlife.&nbsp;Chat with our volunteers and learn more about our upcoming activities.
-You may also want to try out our online quiz to test how much you know about Singapore's forests, and some of the current issues, and how individuals can also play a part in conserving nature.</p>
+You may also want to try out our online quiz to test how much you know about Singapore's forests and some of the current issues, and how individuals can also play a part in conserving nature.</p>
-<p></p>
 <p>Join us for storytelling on 25 and 26 May, 1pm and 3pm.</p>
 </td>
 </tr>